donghaoren/SwBuilder/README.md

   * multimarkdown: Markdown rendering.
   * uglifyjs, cleancss: JS/CSS minification.

+Not all the dependencies are required, it depends on what feature you use.

 ### Getting Started

 1. Put the SConstruct file in the directory of your website sources.